ixdat/ixdat/docs/source/data-series.rst

 series from consecutive measurements.
 Performing these operations on every series in a measurement set is referred to as building a combined measurement, and is only done when explicitly asked for (f.ex. to export or save the combined measurement).
-Building makes new Series rather than muting existing ones.
+Building makes new Series rather than mutating existing ones.
 A possible exception to immutability may be appending data to use ``ixdat`` on an ongoing measurement.